exakat/exakat/docs/Annex.rst

 Exakat helps reduce the amount of error and warning that code is producing by reporting pattern that are likely to emit errors.

-93 PHP error message detailled :
+97 PHP error message detailled :

 * :ref:` Cannot use parent when current class scope has no parent <class-without-parent>`
 * :ref:` Default value for parameters with a int type can only be int or NULL  <mismatch-type-and-default>`
 * :ref:` array_merge() expects at least 1 parameter, 0 given <array\_merge()-and-variadic>`
 * :ref:`"continue" targeting switch is equivalent to "break".
 Did you mean to use "continue 2"? <continue-is-for-loop>`
+* :ref:`A function with return type must return a value (did you mean "return null;" instead of "return;"?) <typehint-must-be-returned>`
 * :ref:`Access level to Bar\:\:$publicProperty must be public (as in class Foo) <raised-access-level>`
 * :ref:`Access level to c\:\:iPrivate() must be public (as in class i)  <concrete-visibility>`
 * :ref:`Access level to x\:\:foo() must be public (as in class i) <implemented-methods-are-public>`